victoriang555/gke-practice/README.md

 ## Overview
-Practice using GKE with various features and workflows.
+Practice using GKE (Google Kubernetes Engine) with various features and workflows.
+From the perspective of a developer, meaning this excludes most devops workflows.

 All based on the GCP codelabs.
 This includes various parts of the labs that I found most useful, in a condensed, hopefully consumable format.

 ### Orchestrate with Kubernetes